ibecom/ibFinder/README.md

 ibFinder supports Estimote beacons to monitor and RSSI graph visualization.

 ibFinder works on iOS platform only.
-On iOS 7 it is possible to visualize RSSI of each Bluetooth broadcast channel (#37, #38, #39) separatly.
+On iOS 7 it is possible to visualize RSSI of each Bluetooth broadcast channel (#37, #38, #39) separately.
 Keep your iOS 7 tech tool devices out of upgrade to iOS 8 - new iOS system doesn't support this feature.

 You can download ibFinder free at AppStore.